Haipeng-ustc/Haipeng-ustc.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Haipeng Li originally from China and I am a Ph.D. student at Stanford University.
-I obtained my M.S. and B.S. degrees in geophysics from the University of Science and Technology of China, and the China University of Petroleum (East China), respectively.
-Also, I once studied at the University of Tulsa in Oklahoma state, USA.
-I'm interested in both exploration geophysics and seismology, especially seismic waveform modeling, imaging, and inversion.
+I obtained my M.S. in geophysics from the University of Science and Technology of China.
+Before that,  I did my B.S. degree also in geophysics at the China University of Petroleum (East China) and the University of Tulsa in Oklahoma state, USA.
+I'm very interested in both exploration geophysics and seismology and try to bridge them together.
+Particularly, I have been fascinated by seismic waveform modeling, imaging, and inversion.
 I have developed my expertise in the following directions:

 - Seismic Wavefield Modeling
   - Spectral Element Method (SEM)
   - Finite Element Method (FEM)
   - Theory of Absorbing Boundary Conditions (ABC)
 - Seismic Waveform Imaging & Inversion
-  -  Reverse Time Migration
+  -  Reverse Time Migration (RTM)
-  -  Full Waveform Inversion
+  -  Full Waveform Inversion (FWI)
-  -  Ambient Noise Tomography
+  -  Ambient Noise Tomography (ANT)

-- Tectonophysics & Distributed Acoustic Sensing techniques
+In the future, I want to exploit Machine Learning techniques in seismic wave simulation.
+Also, I aspire to take advantage of the emerging Distributed Acoustic Sensing technique to resolve real-life problems including hydrocarbon exploration, urban environment monitoring, and hazard mitigation.

     <img src="/images/Trips.png" alt="image" align = "right" width = "750" />